junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 ![true](https://raw.githubusercontent.com/junaidwahid/junaidwahid.github.io/master/_posts/true.png)

-You might be wondering why I haven't started discussing the problems of few-shot learning yet.
-Don't worry, I'm not avoiding the topic.
-Similar to the phrase "Attention is all you need", I would like to say that "More reading is what you need right now".

-Before we delve into the issues, let's first define few-shot learning and the method we use to choose models.
+Before we delve into the problems of few shot learning, let's first define few-shot learning and the method we use to choose models.
 To do this, we divide our dataset into a training set and a validation set.
 We use the training set to train an algorithm called "A" while considering random factors like network initialization or the order of training examples.
 We refer to these factors as "R".
 In order to achieve better performance, we aim for the validation loss to be low, which is the expected mean loss on multiple folds, similar to k-fold.

 ![mode selection](https://raw.githubusercontent.com/junaidwahid/junaidwahid.github.io/master/_posts/model_selection.png)

-There are two ways to perform few-shot learning: cross-validation and minimum description length.
+There are two ways to perform few-shot learning: **cross-validation** and **minimum description length**.
 The former is well-known, so I won't go into detail, but the latter is also commonly used for model selection despite being less well-known.

 Minimum Description Length, or MDL, is a criterion used for model selection that balances the model's complexity with its ability to fit the data.
 The aim of MDL is to find the simplest model that can accurately represent the data.